 (Students will be asked to supply this code throughout the college search and application process.)

-Students should apply online to college institutions.
-Students should request to have the transcript sent electronically by the following steps:
+Students should apply online to colleges either on the institutions application or through the common application.
+Students will automatically request to send a transcript to the institution when completing the following steps: